Summer street maintenance

 Street maintenance tasks have been taken over by the City.
 However, driveways and other passageways to property are always maintained by the property owner or holder.
 See the map of area boundaries (in Finnish).
 The costs for tasks that used to belong to properties are covered with maintenance fees charged by the City.

 The City maintains street and sidewalk pavements and traffic signs in good condition.
-However, properties must report any damage in their street sections to the City Environment Division's customer service.
+However, properties must report any damage in their street sections to the Urban Environment Division's customer service.
 The City also paints the signs on pavements.

 When the City performs any tasks that are the responsibility of properties by law, the City charges the properties maintenance fees.